Anderbone/myblog/content/dev/tool-dynalist.md

 The only two things I need from Pro plan is 'attachment image' and 'custom shortcuts'.
 Both can be fixed with other tools.

 - For images:On windows I use [Lightscreen](https://lightscreen.com.ar/), On Linux is [Flameshot](https://flameshot.js.org/#/), both can take screenshots, upload pictures and give the link back to your clipboard smoothly, all you need is a shortcut to put it in Dynalist.
-- [Autohotkey](https://www.autohotkey.com/) on windows or  [Autokey](https://github.com/autokey/autokey) on Linux can handle shortcut, I will write [another post](https://yanjiyu.com/dev/autohotkey) to show the scripts.
+- [Autohotkey](https://www.autohotkey.com/) on windows or  [Autokey](https://github.com/autokey/autokey) on Linux can handle shortcut, here's [another post](https://yanjiyu.com/dev/autohotkey) to show the scripts.